, The Musical

 - Ellen's solo, "Her or Me", heard on the London Cast Recording, is modified into "Now That I've Seen Her" in all others, basically by replacing the first line with the second.

-- Died in Your Arms Tonight: Kim dies in Chris' arms.
+- Died in Your Arms Tonight: Thuy dies in Kim's arms and she dies in Chris' arms.

 - Downer Ending: It's based on an Opera, what were you expecting?